CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 |**Action:** Add Reply | **Reply:** This issue has been marked as "needs attention :wave:" due to no activity for **15 days**.
 Please triage the issue so the fix can be established. |
 <br><br>

+At this point after many alerts to the issue that required author feedback if still hasn't been responded @msftbot will the run the search based on these conditions and if any such issues are filtered it will respond the messaged regarding failure to respond to the issue and will automatically close the issue.
+Such actions are used to better manage the issue and to ensure the issues are just left open aren't cluttered in the repo and blocks the focus on issues that are active.

+**Scheduled search**
 **Closing Stale Issues**

 | **Conditions**   | **Actions**   |